jsutch/strcmp_timing_attacks_demo/README.md

-# Timing Side Channel Attack Analysis
+# Side Channel Timing Attack Analysis in Authentication Methods

-TL;DR - use secure hashcmp methods that time buffer their return output rather than rolling-your-own, or doing direct password/token/comparison.
+**TL;DR** "use secure hashing methods that time buffer their return output rather than rolling-your-own method, let alone doing direct password/token string comparison"

-What drove this was Microsoft's discovery of vulnerabilities in NETGEAR DGN-2200v1 series routers, including a discover that the routers use strcmp to validate passwords.
+What drove this notebook was Microsoft's discovery of vulnerabilities in NetGear's DGN-2200v1 series routers, including a discover that the routers use strcmp to validate passwords.
 If you aren't familiar with the problem - this is a weird implementation.
 It presumes that the stored credentials are in plaintext on the system, which is never a good idea.
-This is compounded by using the strcmp method to determine if the password is correct.
+This is compounded by using the String Comparison (strcmp) method to determine if the password is correct which induces this flaw.

+A client was trying to understand why strcmp could leak information about passwords, so I created this notebook.
+I'm calling this "a hash comparison appreciation exercise".

 The gold standard for auth comparison is to:
-- use a hashing method to manage the creds
+- use a hashing method to manage the creds creation and validation.
 - only store the hashed value, never store the original string
 - hash the incoming password then compare the hashes to see if the credential is correct.

-A client was trying to understand why strcmp could leak information about passwords, so I created this notebook.
-I'm calling this "a hash comparison appreciation exercise".

 The issue, described by Microsoft's 365 Defender Research Team on June 30, 2021: